-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Seeds of Hope of Northern Colorado, Inc. as of June 30, 2021 and 2020, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Seeds of Hope of Northern Colorado, Inc. and affiliate as of June 30, 2022 and 2021, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.